Here's How the 'Brown' Decision Impacted Black Teachers

 Joshua I. Stewart

 Joshua I. Stewart earned his bachelor’s in political science and Hispanic studies from St. John's University in Minnesota.
 After graduating in 2013, he taught at an English language academy in Seoul, South Korea for a year, before working as a K-12 social studies and ESL teacher at an international school in Clark, Philippines.
 He now works as a digital media manager for brightbeam and Ed Post.
-Josh is passionate about cultural exchange, breaking down barriers between people and encouraging the next generation to adopt a global mindset.
+Josh is passionate about cultural exchange, uplifting voices of the unheard, and encouraging the next generation to adopt a global mindset.

 Leave a Comment